-Strategic Leadership development: specifically, management of change, teaching and learning, curriculum, HR and finance.
-Our succession planning is key to ensuring the long term stability of the Trust.
+Succession planning is key to ensuring the long term stability of the Trust.
 All of these developments are part of a new five-year Strategic Plan, launched in September 2021 and updated regularly at least twice a year, with Trustees input.